lacework/terraform-aws-config/README.md

 ## Lacework Audit Policy

 The Lacework audit policy extends the SecurityAudit policy to facilitate the reading of additional configuration resources.
+As of 1/22/2025, we have exceeded the limit of 6144 characters for a single policy, thus every service starting with codeartifact are in a new policy.
 The audit policy is comprised of the following permissions:

 | sid                        | actions                                                 | resources |